BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 💭 Why This Origin Story Matters

-BTS came together differently.
-Seven boys found their way to the same small company through underground rap connections, street casts, dance competitions, accidental auditions, and teacher recommendations.
+BTS still came together through the standard K-pop trainee system — auditions, training, a company shaping the final lineup.
+What made it different was the range of experience its members brought in: underground rap connections, street dance competitions, acting backgrounds, and formal dance training, alongside street casts and teacher recommendations.
 None of them were destined for this.
 None of them were the obvious choice.

 🔗 Continue the Story